Princess of Xiaohe

-The Princess of Xiaohe (小河公主) or Little River Princess was found in 2003 at Xiaohe Cemetery in Lop Nur, Xinjiang.
-She is also known as M11 for the tomb she was found in.
-She was buried around 3,800 years ago and has European features, like many other mummies in this complex.
+The Princess of Xiaohe (小河公主) or Little River Princess was found in 2003 at the Xiaohe Cemetery in Lop Nur, Xinjiang.
+She is one of the Tarim mummies, and is known as M11 for the tomb she was found in.
+Buried approximately 3,800 years ago, she has European and Siberian genes and has white skin and red hair.
 She is unusually well preserved, with clothes, hair, and eyelashes still intact.